Bartleby, the Scrivener: Publication history

+Interpretation

 The narrator and the text do not explicitly explain the reason for Bartleby's behavior, leaving it open to interpretation.

-As an example of clinical depression
+Bartleby's demeanor

-Bartleby shows classic symptoms of depression, especially his lack of motivation.
+A 1978 article in ELH posits that Bartleby shows classic symptoms of depression, such as his lack of motivation.
 He is a passive person, and good at the work he agrees to do.
 He refuses to divulge any personal information to the narrator.
 Bartleby's death is consistent with depression—having no motivation to survive, he refrains from eating until he dies.

-As a reflection of the narrator
+Function of narrator

-Bartleby has been interpreted as a "psychological double" for the narrator that criticizes the "sterility, impersonality, and mechanical adjustments of the world which the lawyer inhabits."
+Bartleby has been interpreted as a "psychological double" for the narrator who criticizes the "sterility, impersonality, and mechanical adjustments of the world which the lawyer inhabits."
 Until the end of the story, Bartleby's background is unknown and may have sprung from the narrator's mind.
 The narrator screens off Bartleby in a corner, which has been interpreted as symbolizing "the lawyer's compartmentalization of the unconscious forces which Bartleby represents."

 Psychoanalyst Christopher Bollas says the main focus of the story is the narrator, whose "willingness to tolerate [Bartleby's] work stoppage is what needs to be explained ...
 As the story proceeds, it becomes increasingly clear that the lawyer identifies with his clerk.
 To be sure, it is an ambivalent identification, but that only makes it all the more powerful."

-The narrator

-Bartleby's employer provides a first-person narrative of his experiences working with Bartleby.
-He portrays himself as a kind and generous man.
-When Bartleby's work ethic declines, the narrator allows his employment to continue.
-He portrays himself as tolerant towards the other employees, Turkey and Nippers, who are confrontational in the afternoon and morning, respectively.
-The narrator is torn between his feelings of responsibility for Bartleby and his desire to be rid of the threat that Bartleby poses to the office and to his reputation on Wall Street.

-Philosophical influences
+Autobiography

+Scholars have long explored the possibility that Bartleby serves as an autobiographical portrait.
+Lawrence Buell suggested that the scrivener may reflect Melville as disenchanted writer or artist, Leo Marx connected the story's theme of alienation with Melville's experiences and feelings of isolation, and Giles Gunn posited that Melville's personal struggles and disillusionment with the literary world influenced his portrayal of Bartleby as a withdrawn and passive character.